handlers/ynab-csv-ruby/README.md

 When you export a budget from YNAB.com, you get two files:

-* `budget.csv`, which contains details of monthly, per-category budget goals
+* `budget.csv`, which contains details of monthly, per-category budget goals.
 * `register.csv`, which contains transactions and their metadata (accounts, budget categories, memos, etc).